Robot's hand and expansions in non-integer bases: Abstract

 \section{Abstract}

 \black We study a robot hand model in the framework of the theory of expansions in non-integer bases.
-We investigate the reachable set, we introduce a grasping model and we study some grasping configurations.
+We investigate the reachable workspace and we study some configurations enjoying form closure properties.

 \black